stats60/stats60.github.io/prospectus/index.md

 Grades will be determined as follows:

-- Pre-class assignments (20% credit/no credit)
-- In-class assessments (25%)
+- Quizzes (35%)
 - Written assignments/problem sets (30%)
 - Final project writeup and peer review (10%)
 - Final project presentation (5%)
-- Section attendance and participation (10%)
+- Section attendance and participation (20%)

-Three each of the pre-class and in-class assessments will be dropped to compute the final grade.
+The one lowest quiz and problem set grades will each be dropped to compute the final grade.

 **Grading scale**.
 The grading scale will be as follows: